 I am trying to become that kind of woman...It is a process, but my prayer is that I will always model the Grace of Jesus.That’s why when I fall, when I blow it, when I get discouraged, I can (through the power of the Spirit), get up and continue on by God’s grace.

-Look at what this Proverb says about getting up and continuing on after I fail so miserably: for the righteous falls seven times and rises again” (Prov.
-24:16).
+Look at what this Proverb 24:16 says about getting up and continuing on after I fail so miserably: "For a just man falleth seven times, and riseth up again:..."

 There’s growth involved here, and that’s okay.
 That’s true for Every.
 Single.
 Godly.
 Honest.
 Woman.
 You think of the most Godly woman you know, and if she is honest, she considers herself still very much growing everyday in God’s grace.
 She is still learning, still developing, still falling, and still getting back up.